AshHartwell/Leamprov/content/pages/workshop.md

 weight = 2

 +++
 We run a series of workshops open to all.
+(Test)

 Before attending, please see our [community standards](CommunityStandards "community standards")